At a glance, the Mayo Medical School curriculum is committed to:

-Blocks.
 Students study one topic at a time for three to seven weeks.
-This is known as a subject "block."
-In the first year, students take a series of seven blocks.
-The blocks address three fundamental themes: basic structure, basic functions and basic principles.
+These courses are known as subject "blocks."
+In the first year, students take a series of nine blocks.
+The blocks address three fundamental principles: basic structure, basic functions and basic principles.

 For example, in the first year, students take blocks on a variety of topics, including basic doctoring (patient interviewing and physical examination skills), the Science of Health Care Delivery, ethics and basic structure, taught through molecular biology, basic gene expression, basic cell structure and microscopic anatomy.